The Family Court has recently declined to grant an order requiring a child that had previously been home schooled to attend a state school.

 It is important to be aware of your rights as a parent, and what to do if you have a parenting dispute.
 If you are confused about your rights or your options, it pays to seek advice from a professional with experience in the area.

 Leading law firms committed to helping clients cost-effectively will have a range of fixed-price Initial Consultations to suit most people’s needs in quickly learning what their options are.
-At Rainey Collins we have an experienced team who can answer your questions and put you on the right track.
+At Rainey Collins we have an experienced team who can answer your questions.